zerofo/sys-con/doc/Troubleshooting.md

 See the [README](https://github.com/o0Zz/sys-con?tab=readme-ov-file#configure-a-controller) for more details.

 ## My controller right sticks axis are reversed.
 (X and Y are reversed)
-If your right joystick doesn't behave as it should (for example, you press up and it goes down) This means you need to map your joystick as well.
+If your right joystick doesn't behave as it should (for example, you press up and it goes right) This means you need to map your joystick as well.
 See the [README](https://github.com/o0Zz/sys-con?tab=readme-ov-file#configure-a-controller)